 There is a way, and we can share it with you!

-UPDATE: In 2017 they’ve changed everything around again.
+UPDATE: They’ve changed everything around again.
 Cash advance is no longer free for Visa, only for Master Card credit cards.
-This is what they’ve told us in several banks now and as we only have visa, we’re being stung with a 200 Baht ( $6) fee every time we get a cash advance.
-But this method does still save you your own bank’s fees.
+This is what they’ve told us in several banks now and as we only have Visa, we’re being stung with a 200 Baht ($6) fee every time we get a cash advance.
+But this method does still save you your own bank’s fees last time we visited.

 Limit Cash Usage